This is the Oud Sultani of organic oud. The pinnacle.

 As a token of thanks for the support we’ve received over the last ten years to bring organic cultivation this far and make such high caliber oud, enjoy this big discount when you order your bottle of sinking-grade Oud Yaqoub today and be part of this historic moment in the story of oud.

 Omg what amazing oils!
-I have quite few of them, Oud Yunus, Oud Yusuf and the Czars etc. also I have tested some of your big hitters but Oud Yaqoob has become my favourite such an addictive and amazing oil. – Umran, UK
+I have quite a few of them, Oud Yunus, Oud Yusuf and the Czars etc. Also I have tested some of your big hitters but Oud Yaqoob has become my favourite such an addictive and amazing oil. – Umran, UK

 I received Oud Yaqoub and 2 other Oud samples from you guys, I also purchased Oud oils from 3 other well known competitors to compare each one.
 I'd like to inform you that Oud Yaqoub stood out above all of the other Oud oils like a crowned champion.
 I also learned that I love all the Ouds, barnyardy, floral, fruity, Cambodian, Malaysian etc. I'm super excited and I look forward to doing business with you guys.
 And thank you for the samples of Oud you guys sent me, they're all stunning. – Juan, USA